EXCLUSIVE-U.S. buys more Stingers after missiles' success in Ukraine

 By Mike Stone

-WASHINGTON, May 27 (Reuters) - The U.S. Army has signed a deal to buy $687 million worth of anti-aircraft Stinger missiles to replenish stocks sent to Ukraine, sources said on Friday.
+WASHINGTON, May 27 (Reuters) - The U.S. Army has awarded a contract worth up to $687 million to Raytheon Technologies Corp RTX.N for anti-aircraft Stinger missiles in order to replenish stocks sent to Ukraine, sources said on Friday.

-The contract for a total of 1,468 Stingers was awarded Wednesday, according to a document reviewed by Reuters.
+The contract for up to 1,468 Stingers was awarded Wednesday, according to a document reviewed by Reuters.
 There was no timeline for completion of the work, but it was estimated delivery could take up to 30 months.

+Separately, the Pentagon is searching for Stinger missiles that are already in inventory, but need to be refurbished, according to the document.

 The Pentagon and Raytheon did not immediately respond to requests for comment.